Jmuccigr/jmuccigr.github.io/CV/CV.markdown

 |date|item|
 |:--|:--|
-2025 Spring | Lecturer, History and Humanities Department
+2025- | Lecturer, History and Humanities Department

 #### The American University of Rome